jazzband/django-oauth-toolkit/docs/settings.rst

 ~~~~~~~~~~~~
 Default: ``False``

-Whether or not `OpenID Connect <https://openid.net/specs/openid-connect-core-1_0.html>`_ auth flow is enabled.
+Whether or not :doc:`oidc` support is enabled.

 OIDC_RSA_PRIVATE_KEY
 ~~~~~~~~~~~~~~~~~~~~